Education for All

 Home Grown Academic Support Year-Round

-During school vacations from October to December, Yesenia and Debora, among others, depending on the year, run a Vacation Bible and regular Summer School for some of our kiddos!
-Learning, fun and snacks!
+During school vacations from October to December, some of our older students, depending on the year, run a Vacation Bible and regular Summer School for some of our kiddos!
+Learning, fun, and snacks!

 Working together is one of the greatest strengths of this ministry.